-- Health History Questionnaire (HHQ) and first assessment of donor suitability.
-The transplant center will be notified of medical details if relevant. - Donor blood sample for IDM testing and shipment to DKMS partner lab. - IDM testing profile: IDM testing includes testing for diseases thought to be important to consider in hematopoietic stem cell transplantation.
+- Donor availability check - Health History Questionnaire (HHQ) and first assessment of donor suitability.
+The transplant center will be notified of medical details if relevant. - Donor blood sample for IDM testing and shipment to DKMS partner lab. - IDM testing profile: IDM testing includes testing for diseases thought to be important to consider in hematopoietic stem cell transplantation, the minimum set aligns with WMDA Standards.
 The detailed composition of markers to be tested differs according to the country of origin of the DKMS donor.
 A list of standard markers per DKMS entity included in the respective request can be found in our Specification of Services.